CoolProp/CoolProp/Web/coolprop/wrappers/Octave/index.rst

 Pre-compiled Binaries
 =====================
-Pre-compiled release binaries can be downloaded from :sfdownloads:`MATLAB`.
-Development binaries coming from the buildbot server can be found at :bbbinaries:`MATLAB`.
+Pre-compiled release binaries can be downloaded from :sfdownloads:`Octave`.
+Development binaries coming from the buildbot server can be found at :bbbinaries:`Octave`.
 Download the oct file appropriate to your system.

 On Linux systems you can put the generated .oct file in ``/usr/share/octave/?octave.version.number?/m`` folder.
 You will need superuser